 What works for me in my niche might not be best for you in yours.

-The main power of Instagram is the ability for direct communication with current non followers, hashtags, and your brand’s magazine.
+The main power of Instagram marketing is the ability for direct communication with current non followers, hashtags, and your brand’s magazine.

 When it comes to the entrance into your funnel, for figuring out which post types work best, for stories and live videos, analyze the results and adapt.